Location: Bike Room of Davidson-Wilson. We’re along Dickinson Walk, directly across from the Baird-McClintock front entrance!

 Contact: Center for Sustainability Education at firstname.lastname@example.org

-Become an official Handlebar Volunteer by attending our Volunteer Training (offered once per semester).
+Become an official Handlebar Volunteer by attending our Volunteer Training (offered once per semester) or stop by open hours and talk to a current volunteer!

 Faculty, staff & students of Dickinson are always welcomed to be Handlebar users!